ClicShopping/ClicShopping_V3/README.md

 - Ready for mobile, tablet and desktop with BootStrap 5.x technology
 - Several modes of payment / delivery can be installed
 - More 250 modules available and free functional on the marketplace and available on Github !
-- Full responsive design  application with Bootstrap 4.x
+- Full responsive design application with Bootstrap 5.x
 - Multi-template
 - multi-currency
 - Multi-language (English and french included)
 - Lazy load image optimization
-- Free Apps osCommerce, OpenCart, ZenCart, Crealoaded, Prestashop .... database migration available on the marketplace
+- Free Apps to import from osCommerce 2.x, OpenCart, ZenCart, Crealoaded, Prestashop .... database migration available on the marketplace

 #Images
  ![image2](https://www.clicshopping.org/images/frontoffice.png)